Halophilus/PiTime/README.md

 ## Contact Information

-If you encounter issues or have questions regarding the setup or operation of this system, please reach out to [Halophilus](email:benshaw@halophil.us).
+If you encounter issues or have questions regarding the setup or operation of this system, please reach out to [Halophilus](email:benshaw@halophil.us) .

 ---